Resolving Atlas Divergence in Connectomes: A Lightweight Domain Adaptation Approach Using Optimal Transport

 Transformed connectomes are similar to target connectomes

-mapping Our analysis demonstrates the successful estimation of functional connectomes r = 0.533 and structural connectomes r = 0.502 using functional mapping.
+Our analysis demonstrates the successful estimation of functional connectomes r = 0.533 and structural connectomes r = 0.502 using functional mapping.
 Notably, the accuracy of structural mapping appears to be relatively lower, particularly when working with connectomes transformed from or to the Dosenbach atlas.
 This discrepancy can be attributed to the origins of the Dosenbach atlas, which was constructed primarily based on the analysis of task activations and exhibits a lesser degree of similarity to other atlases.
 In contrast, we observed significantly higher correlations when transforming data from the Shen atlas to the Craddock atlas (r = 0.744 for functional connectomes and r = 0.692 for structural connectomes).
 Both the Shen and Craddock atlases rely on the clustering of time series data using variations of the N-cut algorithm.
 These observed correlations serve as an indicator of the degree of similarity or overlap between the atlases.

 Models trained on the transformed connectomes retained essential predictive information

-prediction Regression models using transformed connectomes predicted phenotypic measures for the target connectome.
+Regression models using transformed connectomes predicted phenotypic measures for the target connectome.
 Although slightly less accurate than ground truth models trained directly on target connectomes, they maintained high accuracy, especially when the Dosenbach atlas was excluded.
 These predictive model results aligned with estimation accuracy findings, highlighting the superiority of functional mapping over structural mapping.
 However, in cases where only paired structural connectomes of two atlases are accessible, structural mapping can serve as a substitute for functional mapping.